 The e-mail address cs61b (at) berkeley.edu will send a message to the course staff (Josh and the head TAs).
 You can use it for correspondence that you don't want to send to Piazza.
 The head TAs and Josh all read it, so you will usually get a quick reply.
 If you send a question that is of general interest, we may post the response on Piazza (we will keep personal information out of it, of course).
-If you have any problems that require an exception (e.g. medical emergencies, sudden necessary travel), please contact email cs61b (at) berkeley.edu.
-Emailing only your TA or Josh may result in significant delays in resolving your issue.
+If you have any problems that require an exception to course policy (e.g. medical emergencies or sudden necessary travel that result in extended absences), please contact cs61b (at) berkeley.edu.
 Please do not email Josh for exceptions.
 Email cs61b (at) berkeley.edu.

 To talk with us, the best way is to come during regular office hours (posted on the home page).
 Many of us are available at other times by appointment.
 Please don't be shy.
 Web pages, email, and Piazza are useful, but it's still much easier to understand something when you can talk about it face-to-face.
-Even if you're an "online section" student, you're still welcome to come to office hours.
+Even if you're an "online section" (or W61B) student, you're still welcome to come to office hours if you're in town.
 Office hours are concentrated Monday to Wednesday because we hold labs all day Thursday and Friday.